Filipstrozik/Filipstrozik/README.md

 ## 🚀 About Me

-I am a third year student of Applied Computer Science at WUST.
-Most knowledge I currently have in C#, .NET, TS, Angular, Relational Databases.
+I am a software engineer of Applied Computer Science at WUST.
+Most knowledge I currently have in C#, .NET Core, Entity Framework, TS, Angular, Relational Databases, React, Python, some ML
-Currently working as a junior fullstack developer at Alfa-Net Wrocław.
+Currently working as a junior fullstack developer at Alfa-Net Wrocław and taking master studies on Artifitial Inteligence at WUST/

 ## 🛠 Skills